Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Introduction

+Our main technique to achieve this is the theory of large deviations.
+Specifically, we model the random power input sources as small-noise stochastic differential equations (SDE), for which a comprehensive and sufficiently explicit theory of large deviations is available.
+SDEs are a flexible modeling tool for continuously varying processes, and their use for wind speed modeling has been adopted recently by several authors~\cite{Wadman2016,Iversen2016,Moller2016,Iversen2017}.
+We model power flows on the network using the DC approximation, which is standard in the literature of high-voltage transmission system analysis \cite{Purchala2005,Powell2004,Stott2009}.
+(More realistic models based on AC power flow are often analytically intractable, and may not even be well-posed \cite{Iwamoto1981,Baillieul1982,Molzahn2013}.)
+This allows us to apply Freidlin-Wentzell theory~\cite{Dembo1998} to approximate the probability of an overload event, which in turn leads to our capacity region characterization.

 Avoiding transmission line overheating is a key reliability constraint in order to avoid sag and loss of tensile strength \cite{Wan1999}, one of the key causes of the Northeast blackout in $2003$ \cite{Can2004} and the San Diego blackout in $2011$ \cite{Cal2012}.
 The classical approach for enforcing this constraint is to impose a certain upper bound on each line current.
-In Section~\ref{sc: current}, we follow this approach and develop capacity regions based on bounding the probability that any line current exceeds its bound over a given interval.
+In Section~\ref{sc: current}, we follow this approach and develop capacity regions based on bounding the probability that any line current exceeds its limit over a given interval.
 We prove an important convexity property of this capacity region, which enables its application in optimization formulations such as OPF.
 When the random power injections are modeled by an Ornstein-Uhlenbeck (OU) process, we express this capacity region in closed form.

+Since line temperature responds gradually to current, a transient current overload does not necessarily imply a temperature overload.
+Thus, imposing a constraint on the probability of current overload results in a smaller capacity region compared to the same constraint on the probability of temperature overload.
+This observation was noted via simulations in \cite{Wadman2012}.
+We show that it is possible to develop large deviations estimates for temperature constraint violations that lead to larger capacity regions, than the ones obtained when only considering currents.
+To the best of our knowledge, this paper provides the first analytical treatment of this phenomenon.